University District, Seattle: History

-What is now the University District has been inhabited since the end of the last glacial period (c.
-8,000 BCE—10,000 years ago).
-The most recent Native American settlement in the area were the Duwamish villages of the Lushootseed (Skagit-Nisqually) Coast Salish peoples.
-The Duwamish had several prominent villages in and around the University District, including "SWAH-tsoo-gweel" ("portage") and "hehs-KWEE-kweel" ("skate)" on Union Bay.
-The Duwamish peoples living in this area were known as "hah-choo-AHBSH" (people of HAH-choo, meaning 'a large lake' and referring to present-day Lake Washington).
+The area north of Portage Bay and west of Lake Washington has been inhabited since the end of the Vashon Glaciation approximately 16,000 years before present.
+The most recent Native American settlement in the area were the Duwamish villages of the Lushootseed-speaking Coast Salish peoples.
+The Duwamish had several prominent villages in and around the University District, including sluʔwiɫ and wəq̓iq̓əb ("place of frogs") on Portage Bay.
+Other identified placenames include "SWAH-tsoo-gweel" ("portage") and "hehs-KWEE-kweel" ("skate") on Union Bay.
+The Duwamish peoples living in this area were known as xacuabš ("people of the big lake").

 The Duwamish also had trails through the areas that connected the village sites with waterways and fire-managed (burned) areas.
 These areas were cleared by fire for hunting purposes and to promote good crop growth.
 Blackberries, salmonberries, and root crops were plentiful, along with game including wolves, cougar, bear, deer and elk.
 One trail found by early non-native surveyors of the area extended from Portage Bay to Lake Washington and connected two native encampments, one on Portage Bay near the foot of Brooklyn Ave and one on Union Bay.
 No remnants of the Native American use of the area are extant in the University District today.
 The area now occupied by University Village was at that time a much larger Union Bay prior to the artificial lowering of Lake Washington.

-The district was first surveyed in 1855, and its first white settlers arrived 12 years later.
+The district was first surveyed in 1855; surveyors noted the presence of an existing trail used by indigenous communities as well as large Douglas fir and red cedar trees that impeded their path.
+The first white settlers in the area, Christian and Harriet Brownfield, established their homestead claim west of modern-day 15th Avenue Northeast in 1867.
+A portion of the surveyed land had already been reserved for public education use under territorial laws, either for a facility or to be sold to raise funds.

 In 1890, the district began to enter a growth phase, and the portion due west of the present University of Washington campus was laid out as the Brooklyn Addition.
 This land was owned by real estate developer James A. Moore, his wife, and the Clise Investment Company and included much of the original Brownfield homestead.
 This central area was called Brooklyn, which gave the current Brooklyn Avenue in the neighborhood its name.

-Nielsen notes that the area was slower to develop than areas to the north and west such as Ravenna and Latona, due to those areas being more gently sloped and located closer to the central lakes (Union and Green Lakes).
+Brooklyn was slower to develop than areas to the north and west such as Ravenna and Latona, due to those areas being more gently sloped and located closer to the central lakes (Union and Green Lakes).
 Materials for land/street development and improvements were hauled in by horse-drawn wagons.
 One year later (in 1891) much of the land north of the Ship Canal, including the future University District, was annexed by the City of Seattle.